GoogleCloudPlatform/flink-on-k8s-operator/docs/crd.md

         * **blob** (optional): Blob port, default: 6124.
         * **query** (optional): Query port, default: 6125.
         * **ui** (optional): UI port, default: 8081.
+      * **extraPorts** (optional): Extra ports to be exposed.
+For example, Flink metrics reporter ports: Prometheus, JMX and so on.
+Each port number and name must be unique among ports and extraPorts.
+ContainerPort is required and name and protocol are optional.
       * **ingress** (optional): Provide external access to JobManager UI/API.
         * **hostFormat** (optional): Host format for generating URLs. ex) {{$clusterName}}.example.com
         * **annotations** (optional): Annotations for ingress configuration.